Apple Watch: Reception

 Following the announcement, initial impressions from technology and watch industry observers were varied; the watch was praised by some for its "design, potential capabilities and eventual usefulness", while others offered criticism of these same aspects.
 Venture capitalist Marc Andreessen said he "can't wait" to try it, and Steve Jobs' biographer Walter Isaacson described it as "extremely cool" and an example of future technology that is "much more embedded into our lives".
 Evan Dashevsky of PC Magazine said it offered nothing new in terms of functionality compared to the Moto 360, except the customizable vibration notifications.
-In November 2014, Apple Watch was listed by Time as one of the 25 Best Inventions of 2014.
+In November 2014, the Apple Watch was listed by Time as one of the 25 Best Inventions of 2014.

 Initial reviews for the device have been generally positive with some caveats.
 Reviewers praised the watch's potential ability to integrate into everyday life and the overall design of the product, but noted issues of speed and price.
-Many reviewers described the watch as functional and convenient, while also noting failure to offer as much potential functionality as preceding smartphones.
+Many reviewers described the watch as functional and convenient, while also noting its failure to offer as much potential functionality as preceding smartphones.
 Farhad Manjoo of The New York Times mentioned the device's steep learning curve, stating it took him "three long, often confusing and frustrating days" to become accustomed to watchOS 1, but loved it thereafter.
 Some reviewers also compared it to competing products, such as Android Wear devices, and claimed "The Smartwatch Finally Makes Sense".
 Reviewers had mixed opinions on battery life though, with Geoffrey Fowler of The Wall Street Journal saying "the battery lives up to its all-day billing, but sometimes just barely," and others compared it to the Samsung Gear 2, which "strolls through three days of moderate usage."
 Tim Bradshaw of the Financial Times used several applications over a period of days.
 He concluded that there is no "killer application" so far besides telling the time, which is the basic function of a wristwatch anyhow.

 When using the Apple Watch, some users have reported issues using the heart monitoring feature due to permanent skin conditions, including tattoos.
-The Watch uses photoplethysmography technology (PPG) that utilizes the green LED lights to measure heart rates.
+The Watch uses photoplethysmography technology (PPG) that utilizes the green LEDs to measure heart rate.
 To gauge a user's heart rate, the watch flashes green light from the LEDs at the skin and records the amount of this light that is absorbed by the red pigment of the blood.
 Under certain circumstances, the skin may not allow for the light absorption to be read properly and thus provide inaccurate results.

 Some users have complained that the logo and text on the back of the Apple Watch Sport model, primarily the space gray version, can be easily worn off.